Daniel-Nikpayuk/nik/README.md

 + *generic*

 Again, generic is for safe classes which aren't limited to hardware; this is to say: generic data structures like lists and vectors.

+# Integrity

+One of the biggest influences here is actually Donald Knuth's *TeX*.

+When I was in my early 20s I spent a lot of time learning typography and typesetting best practices from teaching myself *TeX*.
+I found the corresponding graphics packages insufficient until Andy Hammerlindl, one year a senior to me in my undergraduate career, introduced me to *Asymptote*, which is a vector graphics programming language in the style of C, which although independent of TeX and *LaTeX* was also compatible so that you could include it in LaTeX source files.

+In practice, using this composite system, it occurred to me from a narrative point of view, that it made no sense for a vector graphics programming language to be built on top of a typesetting system, and in fact it should be the other way around.
+With a vector graphics programming language, you should in theory be able to read in font files directly and render the fonts with the graphics tools already available.
+As it is a full Turing language, you should be able to build and organize all the necessary typesetting algorithms which make TeX work in the first place.
+Typesetting is at least in part a product of graphics.

+I understand the historical reason the design is inverted.
+TeX was made in the 1980s when personal computing and powerful processors with plentiful memory capacity wasn't realistic.
+What's more, TeX doesn't natively support Unicode.
+Again, it's historical.
+It's true there are mods and branches which try to rectify the internationalization issues, but these are after-thoughts to the original design.

+## Multimedia Privilege

+For me, the integrity of this comes from wanting to build education and storytelling apps to promote, extend, and practice my own Inuit culture---and for other Inuit to have nice Inuit tools to do so as well.
+I've always wanted a **multimedia programming language**, and although this library will be multipurpose, one of the leading directions for future development will be for such a multimedia language.

+# Legacy

+As I am only one Inuk working on this library, for as far as I get, other Inuit will have to take it further in the long run.

+There's the English saying: "Jack of all trades, master of none".
+I'm fairly well rounded in my math and computing science education and skill-set, which I believe lends itself to a quality overall design.
+I've done my best to make things modular, but regarding each and every module, I can't guarantee each such component (independent of each other) is as optimal as it can be.
+Part of the intent of this library is for **educational purposes**.
+When other Inuit learn to code---and they're interested in this library---they can improve themselves in layers: With a unified library in a single language, they can code at the level needed for their interest, and if ever they need to understand their tools better to further their own *multimedia* art form, they will then have the motivation to go to the next layer of complexity of this library.

+Those who become experts will likely find improvements they themselves can make within certain modules.
+To keep the code alive, as a useful resource for further generations still.

+## Limitations

+Keyword: *hardness*.
+At the time of writing this section, I have recently completed a Cryptography MOOC, and the theory of security is starting to sink in.
+I know a bit about computational virology, and some theoretical exploits like oracle-padding as well as buffer/stack overflows: I'm not completely naive, but the bottom line is I don't have the practice or experience to think like a serious hacker; and so I also don't know how best to harden this library against the world of *cracking*, or as the mainstream media likes to call *hacking*.

+Until I am more comfortable and have an intuitive understanding and a feel for how best to harden this library for strong security, I will leave that aspect out.
+If it's something I don't greatly improve upon, I leave it as part of the legacy.

+If you're an arbitrary user of this code, please keep this in mind.

+Pijariiqpunga.

+Daniel Nikpayuk